CNA-Tech/PKS-Ninja/LabGuides/DeployFirstCluster-DC1610/readme.md

 </details>
 <br/>

-- Alternatively, you can use SSL to authenticate and encrypt the traffic from cli-vm to the bosh pks api.
+- Alternatively, you can use SSL to authenticate and encrypt the traffic from cli-vm to the bosh pks api:

+<details><summary>Click here to see alternative instructions to authenticate with the ssl certificate rather than the token</summary>

  In the cli-vm client, create a new folder in your user directory called pksapi-cert.
 Create the certificate file pksapi.crt file and paste the PKS api certificate downloaded from the PKS tile > PKS API > Certificate field.
 ```bash:
 vi ~/pksapi-cert/pksapi.crt
 i for insert